phaidra/phaidra-admin-manual/Classification_server/available_tools_for_classification.md

 * the application supports the creation of electronic thesauri in compliance with the ANSI/NISO standard,
 * the application allows the exchange of thesauri in CSV (comma separated values) text format.

-## **ThManager**

-* is an Open Source Tool, for creating and visualizing SKOS RDF vocabularies
-* Windows executable, source, manuals, etc. can be downloaded from [here](http://sourceforge.net/projects/thmanager/)
-* the latest version of ThManager was launched in 2006, so it was not tested in a Windows 7 environment
-* developed by the Advanced Information Systems Laboratory of the University of Zaragoza
-* implemented in Java using [Apache Jena](http://jena.apache.org/) API
-* facilitates the management of thesauri and other types of controlled vocabularies, such as taxonomies or classification schemes
-* Multi-platform (Windows, Unix) with the minimum requirement of having installed a Java virtual machine
-* Multilingual (developed following the Java internationalization methodology), Spanish and English versions are available, but with little effort, other languages could be supported
-* Selection and filtering of the thesauri stored in the local repository
-* Description of thesauri by means of metadata is in compliance with a Dublin Core based application profile for thesaurus
-* Main features:
-  * Visualization of thesaurus concepts (alphabetically, in hierarchical structure, properties of selected concepts)
-  * Search of concepts ("equals", "starts with" and "contains")
-  * Edition of thesaurus content (creation of concepts, deletion of concepts, and update of concept properties)
-  * Export of thesauri (including thesaurus metadata) according to SKOS format
-  * Extraction of related concepts in WordNet

-* Available vocabularies in ThManager:
-  * AGROVOC
-  * DCType
-  * GEMET
-  * ISO639
-  * UNESCO
-  * etc.

-* ThManager does not provide any SPARQL endpoint!

 ## Protégé

 (see [protégé](http://protege.stanford.edu/))